PowerShell/PowerShell/docs/KNOWNISSUES.md

 ### Just-Enough-Administration (JEA) Support

 The ability to create constrained administration (JEA) remoting endpoints is not currently available in PowerShell on Linux/macOS.
-This feature is currently not in scope for 6.0 and something we will consider post-6.0 as it requires significant design work.
+This feature is currently not in scope for 6.0 and something we will consider post 6.0 as it requires significant design work.

 ### `sudo`, `exec`, and PowerShell

-Because PowerShell runs most commands in memory (like Python or Ruby) you can't use sudo directly with PowerShell built-ins.
+Because PowerShell runs most commands in memory (like Python or Ruby), you can't use sudo directly with PowerShell built-ins.
 (You can, of course, run `powershell` from sudo.)
-If it is necessary to run a PowerShell cmdlet from within PowerShell with sudo, for example `sudo Set-Date 8/18/2016`, then you would do `sudo powershell Set-Date 8/18/2016`.
+If it is necessary to run a PowerShell cmdlet from within PowerShell with sudo, for example, `sudo Set-Date 8/18/2016`, then you would do `sudo powershell Set-Date 8/18/2016`.
 Likewise, you can't exec a PowerShell built-in directly.
 Instead you would have to do `exec powershell item_to_exec`.